-Dietitians usually continue to update their knowledge in a professional manner throughout their career.
+Dietitians usually continue to update their knowledge in a professional manner throughout their careers.
 This can include attending industry seminars or reading industry publications.
 Nutritionists, on the other hand, usually earn their qualifications in order to supplement other qualifications and provide better advice to their clients.

 Nutritionists can gain employment in a wide range of fields, including public health advice, advice for individuals, and working with private organisations.
 Some research assistants and professional scientists will pursue nutritionist qualifications in order to better understand their field of study.

 Nutritionists can work with sporting organisations, gyms, schools and advise media outlets on basic terminology and correct usage of terms.
-Often, people will seek the services of a nutritionist to assist them getting into shape.
+Often, people will seek the services of a nutritionist to assist them in getting into shape.

 Dietitians can work in most of the same roles as nutritionists.
 With a higher level of accreditation, they can easily enter a role that a nutritionist would hold, provided they are otherwise equal.

 However, dietitians can also work in settings that aren’t open to nutritionists.
-This includes private clinical practice, such as a general practice, hospitals and other major healthcare institutions.
+This includes private clinical practice, such as general practice, hospitals and other major healthcare institutions.
 Dietitians can also gain employment in the medical nutrition industry, often in research roles, producing cutting-edge knowledge to help further their field.

 With the right qualifications, nutritionists can work with a wide range of clients, from athletes to children and major organisations.
 The key to getting these clients as a nutritionist is maintaining a contemporary knowledge base and staying up to date with major industry changes, and being able to prove this through work and producing results.

 Dietitians often work with more medically sensitive clients.
-These can include those with diabetes, allergies, obesity, cancer and gastro-intestinal diseases.
+These can include those with diabetes, allergies, obesity, cancer and gastrointestinal diseases.
 Because of the high level of knowledge required to provide services to these people, only accredited dietitians are permitted to provide care.